On the treatment of phenomenological turbulent effects in one dimensional simulations of core-collapse supernovae: Summary and Discussion

 While this study focus on only the convection in the gain region, the convection in proto-neutron star (PNS) would enhance the neutrino luminosity and hence affect the dynamics of the shock \citep{Keil1996,Buras2006b,Nagakura2020_PNS_CONVECTION}.
 Phenomenological treatments on this should be investigated \citep[e.g.,][]{Hudepohl2014}.
 Though $\alpha_{Y_e}$ does not change the dynamics in our study since we switch off the turbulent effect in PNS by hand, this parameter would be important in the study of PNS convection.

+Though we have investigated the effect of the shock using two extreme cases, compressive and non-compressive.
+The treatment is not perfect.
+If the convection at the early phase is significant, that may change the position of the stalled shock \citep{Nagakura2018,Harada2020}.
+The strength of the convection may depend on the detail of the initial perturbation seed \citep{Kazeroni2018,Kazeroni2020}.
+We need more careful argument on this issue \citep{Takahashi2014,Takahashi2016,Huete2018,Huete2020}.

 One essential question is "How accurately does the phenomenological model reproduce the dynamics of the multi-dimensional simulation?".
 First we need to evaluate the parameters in multi-dimensional simulations.
 One difficulty with this issue is the numerical resolution of the multi-dimensional simulations.
 As \cite{Nagakura2019resolution} reported, the numerical resolution significantly changes the turbulent properties.
 We need high-resolution simulation to evaluate the parameters \citep[e.g.,][]{Radice2016,Melson2020}.

-In addition to that, an interesting gap between \verb!1D+! and multi-dimensional simulations is found in this study.
-The position of stalled shock is affected by turbulence in \verb!1D+! simulations and is hardly affected in multi-dimensional simulations (see Figure~\ref{fig:shock-a_l}).
-This issue would be related to the prompt convection.
-If the prompt convection is significant, that may change the position of the stalled shock \citep{Nagakura2018,Harada2020}.
-The strength of the prompt convection may depend on the detail of the initial perturbation seed.
-The time to start the convective effects in \verb!1D+! models should be also calibrated, reflecting the results of the multi-dimensional studies, while we start it 10 ms after the core bounce in this study.
+Perhaps we have to take a significantly different approach to treat convective turbulence.
+As discussed in \cite{Murphy2013}, the turbulent convection in the gain region is driven by the neutrino heating, not directly by negative entropy gradients as in Eq.~\eqref{eq:sourse_turb}, which is valid only in the linear phase.
+To precisely model the production term, we may have to employ global modeling \citep[e.g.,][]{Mabanta2019} instead of the local modeling, such as MLT \citep[see also][for taking non-local effect in the local modeling]{yokoi2022}.
+In the global modeling, the turbulent effect is not given by the local variables and needs a global structure of the flow, which is characterized by spatial integration of the variables, analytical closure, and empirical relations \citep{Murphy2011,Mabanta2019}.
+Though we have taken local modeling in this study just due to its simpleness, we need further effort to go to more detailed modeling in the future.

+The next important point is to examine whether the flux due to turbulence is consistant with 3D.
+As long as the gradient-diffusion approximation used in this study is correct, our results should be justified, but more detailed studies are needed.
+In addition to flux, turbulent pressure is another physical quantity that is important when evaluating turbulence.